martastepien/NoProbLama/README.md

 # NoProbLama

-A tool for security and UX teams to check whether their security messages (MFA flows, login alerts, phishing warnings, password resets) are actually understandable — especially for non-technical users, older adults, and non-native English speakers.
+A tool for security and UX teams to check whether their security messages (MFA flows, login alerts, phishing warnings, password resets) are actually understandable for non-technical users, older adults, and non-native English speakers.

 Built for the Adyen "under-representation in cyber security" hackathon challenge.